janpi/tidbyt-showthis/README.md

-# tidbyt-infoshow
+# tidbyt-showthis
-Tidbyt app - Display short information retrieved from a web URL
+This app displays a logo and short information received from a URL as JSON object.